The Neighbors: Income

 The Neighbors: Occupations

-manufacturing and laborer occupations, with 20.3% of the residents employed.
+clerical, assistant, and tech support occupations, with 20.3% of the residents employed.

 The Neighbors: Ethnicity / Ancestry